McBane87/docker-gammu-kalkun/README.md

 # docker-gammu-kalkun

-This Docker image will provide gammu-smsd + apache2 + php5.6 + mysql + kalkun + supervisord + some others.
+This Docker image will provide gammu-smsd + apache2 + php + mariadb + kalkun.
 So because it is based on supervisord and has all needed packages included at once, this image isn't lightweight.
-Expect 900MB - 1000MB of disk space!
+Expect 650MB - 750MB of disk space!

 ### Tags
 |Tag|Architecture|